Back to blogs

 Image showing how soulbound crypto tokens or SBTs are bound to an individual wallet and their ownership can't be transfered

-The difference between Soulbound tokens and non-fungible Tokens
+The difference between Soulbound tokens and non-fungible tokens

 Soulbound Tokens (SBTs) are based on the same principles as Non-fungible Tokens (NFTs).
 They are not fungible and, therefore, unique and not interchangeable with each other.
 Both Soulbound tokens and Non-fungible Tokens have a Token URI to store metadata such as a description, image, and other details.